 Safeguard your flat

-All residents need to keep eyes and ears out for themselves and their neighbours.
+All residents need to look out for themselves and their neighbours.

-More than one in three households live in purpose-built blocks of flats or houses of multiple occupancy in Bristol.
+Many homeowners, students and renters live in purpose-built blocks of flats or houses of multiple occupancy across our force area.

-For some people living in urban areas of Avon and Somerset and near multiple neighbours, safety can be a genuine concern.
+For some of those people living in urban areas and near multiple neighbours, safety can be a genuine cause for concern.

 Tips to secure your building